 I don’t think I would have stayed in a relationship my senior year if it weren’t for long distance actually, because I didn’t have to juggle when to hang out with my boyfriend and when to hang out with my friends.

-5. Pay close attention to how you get along with each other’s families.
+5. Pay attention to how you get along with their family

 How you get along with each other’s family will make or break a cross-culture relationship.
 Take the time to get to know each other’s families and watch how things go.
 Don’t force things, but be patient in how things unfold.